sapegin/washingcode-book/manuscript/100_Code_style.md

 Someone may argue that it doesn’t read like English — “not is empty” — but there’s no way someone might miss the negation.

-In some other languages negation is much more visible.
-For example, Python,:
+In some other languages, negation is much more visible.
+For example, Python:

 ```python
 if not is_empty(object):